 Whether you’re a church member, attender, or haven’t been to church in a long time, you are welcome here.
 We pray that you will find healing and freedom.

 If you would like to learn more, or if you would like to sign up for counseling, please complete the brief form below.

 What to Expect

-Our biblical counselors, whether pastors or laypersons, are trained in biblical counseling in accordance with ACBC and CCEF, and are actively growing in their personal relationships with God through Jesus Christ, and growing in a sensitivity to the leading of the Holy Spirit.
+Our biblical counselors, whether pastors or laypersons, are trained in biblical counseling in accordance with Association of Certified Biblical Counselors (ACBC) and Christian Counseling Educational Foundation (CCEF), and are in fellowship with the Eastern Iowa Biblical Counseling Coalition (EIBCC).
+They are accountable to be actively growing in their personal relationships with God through Jesus Christ, and growing in a sensitivity to the leading of the Holy Spirit.
 Our counselors do not rely on their own wisdom, but on the wisdom from God’s Word and the direction of the Holy Spirit.

 Not Professional Advice: Although some of the pastoral or lay counselors of Oak Grove Church may be trained or licensed in other fields, such as medicine, psychology, or psychiatry, they will not practice in that capacity but only as biblical discipleship counselors under the authority of the Elders of Oak Grove Church.
 As such, if you have significant legal, financial, medical or other technical questions, you should seek advice from an independent professional.
 Our ministry staff and lay counselors will be happy to cooperate with such advisors and help you to consider their counsel in light of relevant scriptural principles.
 Our pastors and discipleship counselors do not give professional advice.